Close

 Farmed fish

-While fish may seem so different to us and other mammals, they are sentient animals that deserve our respect as much as any other.
+While fish may seem so different to us and other mammals, they are sentient animals who deserve our respect as much as any other.
 It is time to let them off the hook.

 Cows and their calves